Accident Fault FAQ

 In most situations involving accidents, a cause of action (lawsuit) for negligence is the most common scenario.
 If you can prove all of the above elements, you have a chance of succeeding in your claim.

-In a majority of circumstances, if you were in a car accident, proving accident fault in a legally specific may not be a top priority.
+In a majority of circumstances, if you were in a car accident, legally proving accident fault may not be a top priority.
 That's because you will most likely be dealing with insurance companies where you do not have to be formal.
 In most negotiations with insurance companies, you will merely need to present your side of the story in an a clear, easy to understand way.

 In the case of a car accident, when dealing with an insurance company, you will probably not need to present evidence detailing skid marks and lengths, but rather give your account of the situation to them, either over the phone or via a letter.
 Common knowledge of the rules of the road can, most likely, be enough to get you the settlement that you are entitled to.
 However, it will help your case if you can give the insurance company some forms of evidence, such as a police accident report and witness information.